 When you’re breaking up with a long-distance partner, it’s time to say your final goodbyes.
 Regardless of your circumstances, you may find yourself feeling sad, lonely, nervous, or disturbed in some way.

 When you decide together with your long-distance partner that it’s time to end your long-distance relationship, you can do it in a way that suits both of you.
 If your long-distance relationship isn’t working, you and your partner might be happier as friends.
 And you may find someone else with whom you can have a healthy romantic relationship.

 If you end your relationship in the right way, you won’t need to suffer.

 You are going to a better place with better people to fulfil your needs and bring joy into your life.

-As with saying earlier, you don’t even need to say goodbye to your long-distance partner.
+Remember, you don’t need to say goodbye to your long-distance partner.
 Suppose you are getting on well together and trust each other.
-In that case, you can have a really great and fulfilling friendship, which can be even more valuable than the romantic relationship.
+In that case, you can have a really great and fulfilling friendship, which can be more valuable than a dysfunctional romantic relationship.

 Ending a long-distance relationship can be an emotionally challenging experience.
-Driven by emotions, it’s easy to make a decision that you may later regret.
+Driven by emotions, it’s easy to make a decision that you may regret later.
 You only get one shot at ending the relationship the right way.